3296f19temple/matrix-01-park-kim-ciccone-zhang/README.md

 `exit`
 three times to leave all three ssh's.

+## 1. Distributed Parallel Computing

+### Automation

+For the purposes of automating test, an automation file was created.
+The automation file mainly takes advantage of the system() function to run the other executables in this project.
+However, since the system() function can only take a single argument, an sprintf() method is used to write the desired command line statement to run a particular executable into a string which is then given to the system() function.
+The output of this execution is output into a txt file specific to that run.
+By using the "Time" command line command, we can get the execution time data from each execution.
+The contents of each of these files would be formatted similar to below.

+By running a for loop for the size of the matrices I want, I can populate my data folder with different execution time data.

+From here within each iteration of the for loop, I would open the file that was just created by a system() execution and fgets() the first line, coming in the format "real X.XX".
+From here I can simply use the strtok() function to get just the time token.
+I then compile all of these time datas into a GraphData.txt file to create a graph with.

+To include data for non-square matrix multiplication, I generate a random number for the m side of the matrix using information from the for loop.
+However as a result of these random numbers being added in, using n-size no longer seems to be an accurate metric for my graph.
+As a result I use total matrix entries as my metric.

 ### Matrix Multiplications without Parallelism

 This implementation of Matrix Multiplication takes two text files as parameters.